polca/premise/docs/faq.rst

 * Unit
 * and the variable values for each time step

-is removed from the data.
+is ignored.

 How big an effort would it be to link to a new IAM?
 As simple as an extension of the mapping files?
 What difficulties can be anticipated?
 _________________________________________________________________________________________________________________________________________

-In principle, yes.
+In principle, it is easy.
 Linking to a new IAM model is a matter of:

 * providing the IAM variable for each ``premise`` variable listed in the .yaml mapping files
 * and the geographical definitions of the regions used in the IAM.